Mose Allison: Personal life and death

 Mose married his wife, Audre, in 1949.
 They lived in Smithtown, New York, on Long Island, where they raised four children, including a daughter, Amy, who is a musician.
 Audre Allison said that when she first met Mose, "I could tell that he was someone who generated his own joy."
 She also said, "Mose has always paid attention to what is happening in the world, and has always read voraciously both past and present histories."
+Allison practiced Tai Chi.

 Allison died November 15, 2016, four days after his 89th birthday, at his home in Hilton Head, South Carolina.

-Political and cultural views

-Allison was reported to have strong views about "the domination of money over everything, the growing lack of empathy on the part of the powers-that-be for the population, wars and more wars, and an underlying hypocrisy in society" and the arrogance of colonizers of the Americas.